How To: Get (and Fill) More Job Orders

 “It used to be exclusively about having relationships or keeping the same clients.
 Now, every single day we work with new clients who find us through Google,” says Michael Reichwald, President of Yorkson Legal.

-Most staffing firms don’t have a marketing leader in their organization, but a marketing presence can make an enormous difference.
+Most recruitment firms don’t have a marketing leader in their organisation, but a marketing presence can make an enormous difference.

 2) Ask for referrals

 Your willingness to ask for referrals from previous clients can heavily impact your ability to win over new ones.
 Remember: you aren’t just limited to your slam-dunk raving fans.